 Until now, when you order a depreciation report, quantity surveyors give you a lump total for your building allowance, based on the Government’s guidelines that these items last approximately 40 years.

 Investors tend to update things like kitchens and bathrooms every 20 years.

 So Washington Brown has come up with the Building Allowance Maximiser report, and it’s the only one of its kind.

-What it does, splits the building allowance into different categories, based upon our research of what items wear and tear more quickly.
+It splits the building allowance into different categories based on our research of what items wear and tear more quickly.

 This means if you use our report when you replace those items or update them, you’ll be able to claim the total amount as an immediate tax deduction.

 Let’s say I bought a property 20 years ago with a kitchen that cost $10,000 to build.

 Now, because it’s halfway through its 40-year life, I’ve only claimed 50% of its depreciation, which is $5000.

 When I remove it today, using Washington Brown’s new report, I’ll be able to claim the remaining 50% as an immediate tax deduction.

 Many property investors are only aware of the 2.5 per cent building allowance deduction applicable to residential buildings.
 However, some buildings qualify for a full 4 per cent.